HaploidJS/haploidjs.github.io/docs/guide/sandbox/dom-visit.md

 > The _document_ above is the proxy object.

 ::: danger
-This camouflage can be fatal in some cases, such as when the _parentElement_ is null, which can cause some logic to be traced back to the real document to be broken
+These pretendings can be fatal in some cases, such as when the _parentElement_ is null, which can cause some logic to be traced to the real document to be broken
 :::

 `sandbox.enableBodyPretending`、 `sandbox.enableHeadPretending` and `sandbox.enableTitlePretending` have a similar effect.

-See <a href="/essentials/sandbox/env-proxy.html#document">Environmental Agent</a> for more details.
+See <a href="/essentials/sandbox/env-proxy.html#document">Environmental Proxy</a> for more details.

 ---